keithledgerwood/WICLab-guide/06-lcm-mover-leaver.md

 ### Verify changes to Okta End-user Dashboard

-1. Open a new browser window that is not signed into Okta.
+In the Virtual Desktop, open a new Chrome window using the Guest profile.

-2. Enter your Okta tenant URL in the browser.
+1. Sign in to your Okta tenant as the New Employee.
-3. Authenticate as your new employee.
 4. Notice that you no longer have access to **Marketo**, but you do have access to **Salesforce**.
 Your app assignments changed based on the change in your group membership.

 |||